ColinB19/ColinB19.github.io/_posts/2021-05-13-book-rec-overview.md

 Also be sure to check out this [post](https://towardsdatascience.com/recommender-systems-matrix-factorization-using-pytorch-bd52f46aa199) on medium for a deep dive into matrix factorization!
 It's good stuff.

 ## Creating a Flask App
 The next challenge was creating an application for users to interact with.
 Since this is a very public-friendly project, I opted to create a full website instead of a simple API.
-In order to do this I leaned heavily on [Corey Schaffer's Youtube series on Flask](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH).
+In order to do this I leaned heavily on [Corey Schafer's Youtube series on Flask](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH).
 I can't recommend these tutorials enough, Corey rocks!

 This is the portion of the project that took me the longest and I learned the most.